Unum Therapeutics Inc (NASDAQ:UMRX) Major Shareholder Dario Campana Sells 100,000 Shares of Stock

-Unum Therapeutics Inc (NASDAQ:UMRX) major shareholder Dario Campana sold 100,000 shares of Unum Therapeutics stock in a transaction on Friday, May 8th.
-The shares were sold at an average price of $0.46, for a total value of $46,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.
+Unum Therapeutics Inc (NASDAQ:UMRX) major shareholder Dario Campana sold 100,000 shares of the firm’s stock in a transaction dated Monday, May 11th.
+The shares were sold at an average price of $0.45, for a total transaction of $45,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Unum Therapeutics (NASDAQ:UMRX) last issued its quarterly earnings results on Tuesday, August 11th.
-The company reported ($0.24) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.21) by ($0.03).
+The company reported ($0.24) EPS for the quarter, missing analysts’ consensus estimates of ($0.21) by ($0.03).
+The firm had revenue of $0.53 million for the quarter.
 Unum Therapeutics had a negative return on equity of 87.78% and a negative net margin of 96.84%.
-The firm had revenue of $0.53 million for the quarter.
-Equities analysts forecast that Unum Therapeutics Inc will post -0.26 earnings per share for the current fiscal year.
+As a group, analysts forecast that Unum Therapeutics Inc will post -0.26 EPS for the current fiscal year.

+A number of equities analysts have issued reports on the stock.
+Jefferies Financial Group assumed coverage on shares of Unum Therapeutics in a research report on Friday, October 2nd.
+They set a “buy” rating and a $4.00 target price for the company.
+Wedbush upgraded shares of Unum Therapeutics from a “neutral” rating to an “outperform” rating and lifted their target price for the stock from $1.00 to $4.00 in a research report on Tuesday, July 7th.
+Finally, Zacks Investment Research upgraded shares of Unum Therapeutics from a “hold” rating to a “buy” rating and set a $2.50 target price for the company in a research report on Thursday.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Unum Therapeutics presently has an average rating of “Buy” and an average target price of $3.50.

 An institutional investor recently raised its position in Unum Therapeutics stock.
-Bridgeway Capital Management Inc. increased its stake in Unum Therapeutics Inc (NASDAQ:UMRX) by 322.2% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 190,000 shares of the company’s stock after acquiring an additional 145,000 shares during the period.
-Bridgeway Capital Management Inc. owned about 0.50% of Unum Therapeutics worth $87,000 as of its most recent SEC filing.
-Institutional investors own 26.39% of the company’s stock.
+Bridgeway Capital Management Inc. lifted its position in shares of Unum Therapeutics Inc (NASDAQ:UMRX) by 322.2% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 190,000 shares of the company’s stock after buying an additional 145,000 shares during the quarter.
+Bridgeway Capital Management Inc. owned approximately 0.50% of Unum Therapeutics worth $87,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 26.39% of the company’s stock.

-Several equities analysts have recently weighed in on the company.
-Zacks Investment Research upgraded Unum Therapeutics from a “hold” rating to a “buy” rating and set a $2.50 price target for the company in a research report on Thursday.
-Wedbush upgraded Unum Therapeutics from a “neutral” rating to an “outperform” rating and lifted their price target for the company from $1.00 to $4.00 in a research report on Tuesday, July 7th.
-Finally, Jefferies Financial Group assumed coverage on Unum Therapeutics in a research report on Friday, October 2nd.
-They issued a “buy” rating and a $4.00 price target for the company.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-Unum Therapeutics currently has a consensus rating of “Buy” and an average price target of $3.50.

 Unum Therapeutics Inc, a biopharmaceutical company, develops and commercializes immunotherapy products for cancer.
 The company is developing ACTR707 used in combination with rituximab, which is in Phase I clinical trials to treat adult patients with relapsed or refractory CD20+ non-Hodgkin lymphoma (r/r NHL).